June 2, 2023 Medical Device - Regulatory

 The MHRA, which is in charge of the UK medical device market, must be notified of any adverse incidents involving medical devices that take place there.
 The additional instructions under “Post-Market Surveillance” and MEDDEV 2.12/1 rev. 8 provide comprehensive information on the medical device vigilance system.
 The MORE Portal should be used to submit individual reports.
 You must register with MORE Portal in order to access.

-Report as individual events
+Report as Individual Events

 Adverse incidents, should be reported to MHRA.
 Manufacturers are advised to monitor customer feedback on social media channels and UK app stores and report where appropriate.